robashton/blog/input/pages/Purerl updates - Typed routes in Stetson/content.markdown

 ```

 We can see here that once again we are supplying a record with the names from the ADT and these are once again type-checked against that ADT so you can't miss any out or get the types wrong.
 What types you ask?
 Well this is the 'book' handler from earlier.
+(If you're not familiar with Purescript you might see the strings in our record above and go 'whaaaaa??', don't worry about it; because of the ADT 'Route' and the fact that our 'RoutingDuplex' has that as a type parameter, these strings are checked at a compile time against that ADT - it's a neat feature that has great potential when API building.

 ```haskell